anastasiuspernat/gimmejokes/README.md

 Posts a random joke from reddit's /r/jokes (sorted by "hot").
 Works from anywhere, requires Internet connection.

+Work in progress

+* Deploy bot to public

 You will need:

 * A Slack account